smadzar90/full-stack-car-dealerships-app/README.md

 3. **Set Up Flask Server**
     - Open a new terminal window.
-    - Navigate to the python functions directory:
+    - Navigate to the python directory:

         ```
         cd full-stack-car-dealerships-app/functions/sample/python